gchure/phd/src/chapter_08/section_04_counting_repressors.md

 gene expression.
 The distribution of newborn cell lengths for that given condition is shown in grey.
 The vertical red lines correspond to the cell length threshold of 2.5$\mu$m and 3.5$\mu$m, from left to right, respectively.
-Cels to the left of the first vertical line were identified as "small", cells in between the two vertical lines to be "medium" sized, and "long" cells tot he right of the second vertical line.
+Cels to the left of the first vertical line were identified as "small," cells in between the two vertical lines to be "medium" sized, and "long" cells to the right of the second vertical line.
 Cells below the 2.4$\mu$m threshold were treated as cells who divided after production of lacI-mCherry had been halted.
-Bottom row shows the same data as the top row but as the empirical cumulative distribution.
+Bottom row shows the same data as the top row, but as the empirical cumulative distribution.
 The [Python code (`ch8_figS7.py`)](https://github.com/gchure/phd/blob/master/src/chapter_08/code/ch8_figS7.py) used to generate this figure can be found on the thesis [GitHub repository](https://github.com/gchure/phd).](ch8_figS7){#fig:length_distributions short-caption="Cell length